 Do Air Purifiers Help with Allergies?

-Not only do air purifiers help increase air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any nasty aromas that might be wafting through your home.
+Not only do air purifiers help raise air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any problematic aromas that might be stubbornly refusing to leave your home.